dhillonfarms/randomCode/networking.md

     - By default, the client VPN routes are replaced at the client machine, so client can't access any local networks.
     - An alternative is Split Tunnel where the client VPN routes get added to the client's routing table rather than replacing
     - The client VPN can authenticate using certificates or federated or directory services
+  - AWS Site-to-Site VPN creates IPSec tunnels to a virtual gateway or AWS Transit Gateway.
+Traffic in the tunnel between these endpoints can be encrypted with AES128 or AES256 and use Diffie-Hellman groups for key exchange, providing Perfect Forward Secrecy.
+AWS Site-to-Site VPN will authenticate with SHA1 or SHA2 hashing functions.
+  - AWS Site-to-Site VPN supports certificate-based authentication by integrating with AWS Certificate Manager Private Certificate Authority.
+Using digital certificates instead of pre-shared keys for IKE authentication, you can build IPSec tunnels with static or dynamic customer gateway IP addresses.
+  - You can rotate the certificates on the tunnel endpoints on the AWS side by using the Amazon VPC console.
+When a tunnel endpoint’s certificate is close to expiration, AWS automatically rotates the certificate using the service-linked role.
+  - If you believe that the tunnel credentials for your Site-to-Site VPN connection have been compromised, you can change the IKE pre-shared key.
+To do so, delete the Site-to-Site VPN connection, create a new one using the same virtual private gateway, and configure the new keys on your customer gateway.
+You can specify your own pre-shared keys when you create the Site-to-Site VPN connection.
+You also need to confirm that the tunnel’s inside and outside addresses match because these might change when you recreate the Site-to-Site VPN connection.

 ### Direct Connect